 Research area: Investigate how stress and diet interact with the enteric microbiota to influence communication along the gut-brain axis.

-Advisor: Brett Loman, PhD, Assistant Professor, Department of Animal Sciences, PNI Affiliate
+Advisor: Brett Loman, PhD, Assistant Professor, Department of Animal Sciences, PNI Affiliate.

 He attended and presented at the NIH Office of Dietary Supplements: Science of Resilience Workshop in Washington, DC in September 2024.
 His presentation was titled “Prebiotic dietary fibers confer resilience to psychological stress and stress-induced intestinal dysmotility”.